 There are some goods that you are not allowed to bring into the Bailiwick of Guernsey regardless of where you are travelling from.
-These goods are known as "prohibited goods" and are banned completely.
-The following are examples of prohibited goods, please note that this is not a full list, but it includes important examples:
+These goods are known as "prohibited goods" and are banned.
+They will be seized by customs and you may be prosecuted.
+These goods include:

 Uncooked meats and poultry;